narravaganza/narravaganza.github.io/_stories/fajeever-and-i.md

 Fuck is that the neighbours?

-Thump, sudden, scary, and loud, on the wall I'm resting my head on.
+Thump, sudden, scary, and loud, on the window I'm resting my head on.
 They've hurled a shoe at me, or their cat.

 Now it's all silent again in the parking lot.
 It's not even bedtime, it's like ten, but I won't check my phone to verify.
 I know I'll compulsively check Tinder.
 I've already exceeded my daily quota of likes and I know nobody has responded to my virtuoso pickup lines